caarlos0/codecon-2025/slides.md

 - \~200 customers, \~15k stars, \~7k commits
 - _Codecon Summit_ 🙃

-^ year of the linux on the desktop. we're gaming on arch linux handhelds, what a time to be alive. well, added support to python and typescript.
+^ which brings us to 2025, the year of the linux on the desktop. we're gaming on arch linux handhelds, what a time to be alive. well, added support to python and typescript.
-I put it as a goal of mine this year to speak in two conferences, this is the second one, and I also went into 2 podcasts.
-Pro now has 200 paying customers, and a very good MRR.
+I put it as a goal of mine this year to speak in two conferences, this is the second one!
+I also went into 2 podcasts so far Pro now has 200 paying customers, and a very good MRR.
 Speaking in brazilian moneys, it pays more then my last job as a senior SRE in Brazil.
 Super happy about that!

 ---